All Products

 rpc HeadersUnary(EmptyMessage) returns (HeadersMessage) {}

-// Define an RPC method that does not return any messages.
+// Does not return any messages.

 rpc NoResponseUnary(EmptyMessage) returns (EmptyMessage) {}